Takegashima Surf Break

 Best Forecast Surf Conditions for Takegashima this week:

-The surf forecast for Takegashima over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Monday (Jul 06) at 6AM.
-The primary swell is predicted to be 0.4m and 15s period with a secondary swell of 0.3m and 9s.
-Another secondary swell of 0.7m and 4s is also forecast.
+The surf forecast for Takegashima over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Saturday (Jul 11) at 3AM.
+The primary swell is predicted to be 4.0m and 17s period.
 The wind is predicted to be glassy as the swell arrives.

 Wave TypeTime (JST) & Date Wave Height & Period